dgroomes/kafka-playground/kafka-in-kafka-out/README.md

    * Backpressure
    * Test and validate.
 Is it really correct?
 Am I accidentally clobbering offsets?
 Is it faster/slower than the virtual threads implementation?
+* [ ] IN PROGRESS Less error handling.
+Error handling is critical, but I'm already trying to showcase plenty of scheduling and coordinating concerns with regard to processing message and committing offsets.
+Leave out error handling but be clear about it.

 ## Finished Wish List Items